BearWithAFez/JavaOO/README.md

 # JavaOO
-My solutions for the Java OO course
+My solutions, theorie and termen for the Java OO course

 ## Subjects
 A summary of each **completed** excercise.